sogno-platform/dpsim/docs/hugo/content/en/docs/Concepts/ssn-domain-formulation.md

 The off-diagonal $\pm\omega_s \boldsymbol{I}$ blocks are the carrier rotation, and the block structure $\begin{bmatrix} P & -Q \\ Q & P \end{bmatrix}$ is the real representation of the complex number $P + jQ$.
-Discretising this real system with the same trapezoidal rule and recombining the blocks recovers the complex discrete pair, from which the equivalent admittance and the history term follow exactly as in the instantaneous case.
+Discretising this real system with the same trapezoidal rule and recombining the blocks recovers the complex discrete pair for a complex-linear component, from which the equivalent admittance and the history term follow exactly as in the instantaneous case.

-Two things follow.
-The equivalent admittance is complex in an envelope domain and real in an instantaneous one, so the same component stamps differently.
-And setting $\omega_s = 0$ collapses the augmented system back to the instantaneous one, which is the general statement about the envelope transform applied here: the instantaneous formulation is the zero-carrier special case, not a separate method.
+For a complex-linear envelope model, the resulting real block can be folded into one complex admittance.
+A model that mixes real control states with complex-envelope states need not preserve the $\begin{bmatrix} P & -Q \\ Q & P \end{bmatrix}$ structure.
+Its equivalent admittance must then remain a full real block rather than being reduced to a complex scalar.
+Setting $\omega_s = 0$ still collapses the carrier-shifted state equations back to the instantaneous formulation; the difference in the Norton representation comes from the component's axis coupling, not from a different integration method.

 ## Why this matters for accuracy